kp96/CryptographySuite/README.md

 1. Clone the repository
 2. cd `Vigenere Cracker`
+3. `javac VigenereCracker.java`
-3. `java VigenereCracker --inFile [input_file] --outFile [output_file]`
+4. `java VigenereCracker --inFile [input_file] --outFile [output_file]`
-4. The program parses the cipher text present in the input file and writes the message to output file.
+5. The program parses the cipher text present in the input file and writes the message to output file.

 ## Example